tfsec/tfsec.github.io/_docs/aws/documentdb/enable-log-export.md

 ---
+title: aws-documentdb-enable-log-export
-title: DocumentDB logs export should be enabled
+description: DocumentDB logs export should be enabled
 shortcode: aws-documentdb-enable-log-export
 legacy:
 summary: DocumentDB logs export should be enabled